mahammadsharifov/TaskList_ReactNative/README.md

 # TaskList_ReactNative
-Task List App in React Native (using stateful components)
+Task List App in React Native, solved in two versions:
+ - Using Class based component;
+ - Using Functional based component